ergochat/ergo/README.md

 # Ergonomadic

 Ergonomadic is an IRC daemon written from scratch in Go.
+Pull requests and issues are welcome.

 ## Some Features